Joinn99/FPSR/README.md

 For each dataset, the optimal hyperparameters are stored in `Params/[DATASET].yaml`.
 To tune the hyperparamters, modify the corresponding values in the file for each dataset.

 ## Running
-The script `run.py` is used to reproduced the results presented in paper.
-Train and avaluate FPSR on a specific dataset, run
+The script `run.py` is used to reproduce the results presented in paper.
+Train and evaluate FPSR on a specific dataset, run
 ```bash
 python run.py --dataset DATASET_NAME
 ```